 the Invoice Preparation and Payment Lag – this is the number of days between the end of a Retailer Billing Period and:

-the date of issue of a statement of Charges – under the Credit Support Guidelines and Methodology, this can be no more than 10 business days after the end of the Retailer Billing Period.
+the date of issue of a statement of Charges – under the ‘Credit Support Guidelines and Methodology’, this can be no more than 10 business days after the end of the Retailer Billing Period.
 Assuming the maximum 10 business days are taken, this would equate to 14 days; and

-the number of days allowed by payment of the network charges – under the Credit Support Guidelines and Methodology, this must be 10 business days from the date of issue of the statement of charges.
+the number of days allowed by payment of the network charges – under the ‘Credit Support Guidelines and Methodology’, this must be 10 business days from the date of issue of the statement of charges.
 In this case, it is assumed that 10 business days equates to 14 days.

 The Invoice Preparation and Payment Lag will therefore be 28 days (14 days plus 14 days).